mrtcmn/http-load-test/README.md

 let job = new HttpLoadTest({
   url: 'http://localhost:8001/test', // Pass setting where you want to request
   totalRequest: 10, // How many request you want
-  psRequest: 1 // How many request you want for each second })
+  psRequest: 1, // How many request you want for each second
+  method: 'post', // You can use all axios http methods
+  data: { // as body
+    test: "test2"
+  },
+  headers: {
+    'CustomHeaderKey': 'CustomHeaderValue',
+    'content-type': 'application/json',
+  },
+})

 job.startTest(); // Don't forget to fire test